 It was discovered that some individuals in a hypnotic state demonstrate clairvoyance (what is now more often called ‘remote viewing’).
 One doctor in Australia had found among approximately 500 patients who had undergone hypnosis with him, a few that exhibited clairvoyance.
 He sent Myers a detailed account of a search by two young sisters for a missing gold cufflink, a story that is alone worth the price of a copy of Human Personality and Its Survival of Bodily Death.

 The phrase ‘human personality’, by the way, is 19th century terminology.
 If Myers was writing today, he might use “mind” instead.

 Myers came to the conclusion that normal dreaming and hypnosis are closely related.

 Hypnosis included self hypnosis, which he preferred to call self-suggestion.
 The shamans of other cultures were often accomplished at self-suggestion, easily entering altered psychological states.

 The use of ‘small unfamiliar objects’ – charms – for curing and/or preventing disease he also considered to be self-suggestion.
 Experiments showed them to have real effect.
 Myers considered the ‘miracles’ from the water at Lourdes to be of this nature too, another form of self-hypnotism.

 How many practitioners of hypnosis are there today?
-Between 1994 and 2012 I handled at least 500 long-term chronic pain files, and in all of those I only encountered the use of hypnotism once.
-Given the neglect of it, I suspect that the few hypnotists we have today are probably less skilled than those of the 19th century.
+Between 1994 and 2012 I handled at least 500 long-term chronic pain files, and in all of those I encountered the use of hypnotism only once.

 Why are we so convinced that we always know more than the people of the past?